johnguzmare/datasciencecoursera/Getting and Cleaning Data/Week4/Project/Readme.md

 ## Data processing

-'Note:' file 'run_analysis.R' assume the data for the project is downloaded and unzipped in dir "UCI HAR Dataset"
+`Note:` file 'run_analysis.R' assume the data for the project is downloaded and unzipped in dir "UCI HAR Dataset"

 ### 1. Merges the training and the test sets to create one data set.